Travel: Cold and Flu Prevention Tips to Avoid Getting Sick When Traveling When You Have Mast Cell Activation Syndrome or Histamine Intolerance

 Further, water is a natural antihistamine.
 Drinking water will help decrease histamine reactions.

 You’ll also be sure to have something healthy to eat.
-And you’ll be less tempted by junk food and other foods that could flare your Mast Cell Activation Syndrome or Histamine Intolerance.
+And you’ll be less tempted by junk food and other high histamine foods that could flare your Mast Cell Activation Syndrome or Histamine Intolerance.

 Cold viruses can survive for around seven days.
 Flu viruses are shorter, surviving around 24 hours.
 They live longer on metal and plastic than on fabric.

 Think about this.
 The guest in your room checked out at 11am.
 She was sick with a cold.
 You checked in at 4pm.
 Those germs can survive in the room.

 But there are definitely some things you can do to reduce your risk.